 - Knowing this information, the scientists compared genomes of modern humans with and without Williams – Beuren syndrome with ancient DNA information obtained from H. sapiens, Neanderthals and Denisovans.

 - It was found that the level of mutations in BAZ1B gene increased as the facial features became similar to modern humans.

-This discovery shows that in the course of human evolution, there was a trend towards selection against aggressive behavior, which correlated with other features, such as a flatter face and smaller teeth and ears.
+This discovery shows that in human evolution, there was a trend towards selection against aggressive behavior, which correlated with other features, such as a flatter face and smaller teeth and ears.
 It was also shown that there is a genetic basis for this transformation.

 There could have been no quality vision without oxygen: scientists have modeled the evolution of the eye from bony fishes to mammals [International team, December 2019]

 The eye of the vertebrates is such a complex structure that some scientists had a hard time believing it was formed under the influence of natural selection.
-An international team of scientists from Denmark, USA, Vietnam, the United Kingdom, and Sweden has built several models tracking the changes in the eye structure in vertebrates in the course of evolution.
+An international team of scientists from Denmark, the USA, Vietnam, the United Kingdom, and Sweden has built several models tracking the changes in the eye structure in vertebrates during evolution.

-- The researchers have found the common denominator in eye development in all vertebrate groups: the availability of oxygen.
+- The researchers have found the common denominator in eye development in all vertebrate groups: oxygen availability.

-- Oxygen was crucial to the effective vision, and many structures in the eye consume a lot of energy.
+- Oxygen is crucial to effective vision, and many structures in the eye consume a lot of energy.

 - In some vertebrates, the eye capillaries were lost, and the vision became less effective.

-- In other types, such as birds, mammals, and some amphibians, complex capillaries have developed, and these animals had a more effective vision.
+- In other types, such as birds, mammals, and some amphibians, complex capillaries have developed, and these animals have a more effective vision.

-This is the first comprehensive model of eye development up to date that traces the course of eye evolution in vertebrates.
+This is the first comprehensive model of eye development that traces the course of eye evolution in vertebrates.